BrusselsBrussels +32 (0) 2 372 91 68

 Information you can trust.
 F&L is independent, does not seek commercial gain, and has a wide network of international senior business leaders from 20+ countries who come together within the competition laws to learn, inform, challenge and collaborate for mutual benefit.

-• Meeting date: 26 – 27 June 2025 (two half days & one night)
+• Meeting date: 26 – 27 June 2025 (lunch – lunch)

 • Location: Zurich, Switzerland for interesting work, key stakeholders & ease of travel.